-This hearty, comforting Chicken Pot Pie Skillet meal is easy to make and perfect for a weeknight family dinner!
+This hearty, comforting Cast Iron Chicken Pot Pie skillet meal is easy to make and perfect for a weeknight family dinner!
 This pot pie is loaded with flavorful chicken, veggies and topped with a crispy, golden pastry.
 All made in one skillet for easy clean up!

 - Easy Clean Up: Making this pot pie in a large cast iron skillet allows us to cook the entire meal in one skillet, saving dishes and giving a wonderful cozy feeling to the meal.

 - Flavorful: The combination of shredded chicken, vegetables, broth, and golden crisp pastry on top is comforting AND hearty.
 Similar to this Chicken Pot Pie Soup, or this White Chicken Chili except thicker and there’s the crisp, golden crust on top to enjoy.

 Ingredients In Skillet Pot Pie

 - Frozen Peas and Carrots: if you are using raw carrots they will need to be sautéed with the onion.